johame72/DisplayTree/README.md

 ## 📖 Overview

 The `DisplayTree.ps1` is a PowerShell script designed to display a tree-like 🌳 directory structure of a given directory.
 It is specially tailored for projects and can be run from any location 📍.
 The script displays both directories 📂 and files 📄 and also writes this structure to a text file 📝 with a unique ISO Date-Time 🕒 prefix.
 It includes an exception to show the `node_modules` directory 📦 without diving into its internal structure.
+Example output file will be saved in the directory it's ran in: Example: `20231015T091656_DisplayTree.ps1`

 ## 🛠 Prerequisites